-D. C.

 Feature Details

-Supported languages English
+Supported languages Arabic (LDD 5.0 or later)

+Croatian (LDD 5.0 or later)

+Cyrillic Serbian (LDD 5.0 or later)

 Czech (LDD 4.8.5 or later)

 Danish

-• Dutch
+Dutch

+English

-Finnish
+• Finnish

 French

-• German
+German

+Greek (LDD 5.0 or later)

+Hebrew (LDD 5.0 or later)

+Hungarian (LDD 5.0 or later)

 • Italian

 Japanese (LDD 4.9 or later)

 Korean (LDD 4.9 or later)

+Latin Serbian (LDD 5.0 or later)

 Norwegian

-• Polish
+Polish

 Portuguese

+Romanian (LDD 5.0 or later)

-Russian
+Russian (LDD 5.0 or later)

 Simplified Chinese (LDD 4.9 or later)

+Slovakian (LDD 5.0 or later)

+Slovenian (LDD 5.0 or later)

 Spanish

 Swedish

 Traditional Chinese (LDD 4.9 or later)

+Turkish (LDD 5.0 or later)

 Dictionaries Each language has one associated dictionary.
 The search order of language dictionaries can be configured in a script.

 Supported text types Common typographic (serif, sans-serif, italic, monospace)

 Typewriter-printed

 Dot-matrix-printed

 ZIP-code-style numerals

 • OCR-A

 • OCR-B

 MICR (E-13B and CMC-7)

 Gothic

+Supported input text size 10 points-220 points

 Feature Details

-Supported input text size 10 points-220 points

-Default output fonts The following selections are made for default output fonts based on the input font: • Serif fonts-Times New Roman
+Default output fonts The following selections are made for default output fonts based on the input font:

+Serif fonts-Times New Roman

-• Sans-serif fonts-Arial
+Sans-serif fonts-Arial

 Monospaced fonts-Courier New

 Output fonts can be changed to any supported TrueType fonts within a script, after the OCR operation, and before the text is exported to a document.

 Zoning Automatic-The entire page is scanned and analyzed for blocks of text.

 • Manual-The script defines regions on a page for OCR scanning.
 This method is faster, since it does not require analyzing the entire page.

 Available output • HTML

 formats Searchable PDF

 PDF version 1.7 (LDD 4.9 or later)

-- PDF versions 1.3 to 1.6 (LDD 4.8.1 or later)
+PDF versions 1.3 to 1.6 (LDD 4.8.1 or later)

 - PDF/A (LDD 4.8.1 or later)

 PDF/A-1a (LDD 4.8.1 or later)

 - PDF/A-1b (LDD 4.9 or later)

 - PDF/A-2a (LDD 4.9 or later)

 PDF/A-2u (LDD 4.9 or later)

 PDF/A-3a (LDD 4.9 or later)

 PDF/A-3u (LDD 4.9 or later)

 MRC compression (LDD 4.8.5 or later)

 Plain text (TXT)

 Rich Text Format (RTF)

 Microsoft Office formats

 - docx (LDD 4.9 or later)

-- xls (LDD 4.9 or later)
+xls (LDD 4.9 or later)

 xlsx (LDD 4.9 or later)

 - pptx (LDD 4.9 or later)

 Document color Supported for input:

 Bitonal

 Grayscale

 • Color

 Supported for output:

 Bitonal

 • Color

 Resolution Input is accepted from documents scanned at 150-600 dpi.
-For best performance, scan documents at 300 dpi.
+For best resolution, scan documents at 300 dpi.

 Feature Details

 Image-processing The following image-processing tasks are available:

 capabilities Despeckle

-• Deskew
+Deskew

 Rotation (90-degree increments)

 Identification of text without output of text